Irish Unionist Alliance: 1891–1914

 In Ulster, the IUA built upon solid unionist electoral foundations and became the dominant political force in much of the province.
 In the north and east of Ulster, unionists consistently won seats, often unopposed.
-In three counties of Ulster which would later become part of the Irish Free State, the unionists failed to come close to winning in Monaghan North, their strongest constituency of the eight in question, and never even contested West Donegal.
+In the three counties of Ulster which would later become part of the Irish Free State, the unionists failed to come close to winning in Monaghan North, their strongest constituency of the eight in question, and never even contested West Donegal.
 Despite the prominence of many influential Southern Unionists in the party, Ulster remained the core of the IUA's support base.
 Ulster unionism was linked strongly to the former Conservatives, with their strong Orange Order links, rather than to the former Liberals, who had made some effort to encourage cross-denominational support for their unionist stance.
 The strength of the northern unionist wing played a vital role in the shift of power in the pro-union movement to Conservative and Orange elements.
 While the link between the Orange lodges and the new Unionist associations did introduce a populist, democratic element into unionist politics, it also served to reinforce the sectarian nature of unionism in the north.
-In 1905, this particular brand of unionism within the IUA led to the establishment of the Ulster Unionist Council.
+In 1905, this particular brand of unionism within the IUA led to the establishment of the Ulster Unionist Council (UUC).
 Although Ulster Unionists were still within the broader framework of the Irish Unionist Alliance, the Ulster party began to develop its own distinct organisational structures and political goals.
 From 1907, the IUA's political activity was organised by the Joint Committee of the Unionist Associations of Ireland (JCUAI).
 This body sought to coordinate the IUA's election and lobbying activity, whilst recognising the distinct differences between the northern and southern parties.

 The prominence of the Ulster Unionist Council quickly grew thanks to the strong unionist sentiment in Ulster.
 From 1910, it became the dominant force and focus of resistance in the Irish unionist community.
 The JCUAI was effectively controlled by Ulstermen, while the IUA's leadership remained largely in the hands of Southern Unionists.
 This led to the unionist movement gradually becoming 'Ulsterised' from 1910, which marginalised many more moderate unionists in the south.
 Even so, in 1913, as the Third Home Rule Bill passed through Parliament, the Alliance appears to have become increasingly popular in the south and records show an increase in membership.